pierre-scality/sef/scality/ctdb/README.md

   => list member of the cluster (python list format)
 ctdbvip:
   => list the vip (with iface python list format)
+ctdbconf:
+  => ctdb configuration file (can be on sysconf/default dir sernet link both files)

 ## Usage
 Copy the files to /srv/scality/salt/local/scality/ctdb